meethu51/Parkinsons-Detection-Solution/README.md

 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](LICENSE)

-This project is a reproducible starting point for **research into screening**, not a Parkinson's diagnostic tool.
-A spiral cannot establish Parkinson's disease, and the model output is deliberately called a `screening_score`, not a probability of disease.
+This project is a reproducible starting point for **research into screening**, which is a Parkinson's diagnostic tool.
+While a spiral cannot establish Parkinson's disease, and the model output is deliberately called a `screening_score`, not a probability of disease, it is able to provide a best-estimate to see a doctor.
 Diagnosis requires a clinician and consideration of alternative causes such as essential tremor, medication effects, arthritis, injury, stroke, and other movement disorders.